Packard Bell NEC

-the bank to shore up its operations, but still faces challenges as it eyes an initial public offering next year.
+the bank to shore up its operations, given the $300 million infusion it received from investors yesterday, but the computer maker still faces challenges as it eyes an initial public offering next year.

 Though the company has seen profitability in some portions of its business, its overall operations were not profitable this year, marking another consecutive year of losses, Yokoyama said.

 Faced with this weak performance, Packard Bell NEC hopes to turn things

 around with its $300 million investment.
 The funds will go toward daily

 operations, as well as toward funding the call center for its newly launched custom-build direct sales business, said Luis Machuca, executive vice president and general manager of NEC.

 Meanwhile, the company's domestic shipments fell by 7 percent during the

 third quarter, compared with an increase of more than 60 percent by competitors, according to IDC

 Outside of trying to turn around its own financial performance, Packard Bell also will have to contend with related and equally tenuous issues like market conditions and investor sentiment toward technology IPOs as it prepares to go public next year.